Katharina2707/docs-sample/README.md

 It returns and accepts data in JSON format and follows standard HTTP response codes.

-See Getting Started Guide for how to authenticate and make the first API request
+See guides/getting-started.md for how to authenticate and make the first API request

 ## 📂 Endpoints